 A simple, quick and low-risk procedure - most animals will be in and out of the clinic within one day.Find out more

 The neutering procedure offers a humane and permanent solution to unwanted litters and also reduces the risk of your pet developing certain cancers and other diseases.
 Your pet will also be less likely to develop unwanted behaviours such as roaming, spraying and fighting with other animals.

 It is a simple, quick and low-risk procedure - most animals will be in and out of the clinic within one day.
 We recommend neutering cats at four months of age.
 We can neuter dogs in our clinic from four months of age (prepubertal).
 We will always make an individual assessment of each animal before each procedure.

-Mayhew’s community vet clinic provides free preventative Veterinary Interventions for low-income pet owners living within one of five London boroughs – Ealing, Brent, Hammersmith & Fulham, Kensington and Chelsea, and Westminster.
+Mayhew’s community vet clinic provides free preventative veterinary interventions for pet owners who cannot otherwise afford it living within one of five London boroughs – Ealing, Brent, Hammersmith & Fulham, Kensington and Chelsea, and Westminster.
 To receive our Veterinary Interventions, you must self-declare that you meet our eligibility criteria, be legally responsible for the animal and are over 18 years of age.

 We also offer a Collect & Care scheme for eligible pet owners.
 Our team will collect cats and dogs, and bring them to our clinic for neutering and return them.
 Find out more about this scheme.

 We are delighted to have achieved accreditation under the Royal College of Veterinary Surgeons Practice Standards Scheme.
 In order to achieve this we have undergone a rigorous assessment by an inspector from the RCVS to ensure that we are providing a high standard of care for our patients and clients.